DavidUf11/pagination-api-challenge/README.md

     } else if (req.query.order !== "asc")
         res.send('Invalid "order" value.
 The only valid values are "asc" and "desc".');
 ```
-Ultimately we issue a response in JSON format containing the paginated subset of data, where `apps` is the original, seeded data set.
+Ultimately we issue a response in JSON format containing the paginated subset of data, where `apps` is the original, seeded data set:
 ```JavaScript
 matchingApps = apps.slice(start - 1, end);
 res.json(matchingApps);